CodeWebWeaver/BookHero/README.md

 or a team member interested in understanding this project, this README will guide you through the key aspects of this application.

+Link to Loom video about this project: [link](https://bit.ly/48B6FIo)

 ## Table of Contents

 - [Technologies and Tools](#technologies-and-tools)